humdrum-tools/humdrum-notation-plugin/index.md

 Other interesting filtering tools include
 <a target="_blank" href="http://doc.verovio.humdrum.org/filters/maynk">myank</a> for
-extracting a range of measures from a longer example, and
+extracting a measure range from a longer score, and
 <a target="_blank" href="http://doc.verovio.humdrum.org/filters/extract">extract</a>
 for extracting parts or removing lyrics from the rendered musical notation.